iocafe/iocafe-doc/source/dev-tools/windows/200202-windows-build-notes.rst

 ﻿Windows build notes
 ====================
-So far only used build system for Windows has been Visual Studio 2019.
-There are many other tools the build for Windows: It is possible to use CMAKE files also on Windows and build with MinGW/Qtcreator, other Visual Studio version, etc, but these are likely to require minor tinkering with build setup and possibly with code.
+Microsoft Visual Studio 2019 has been used for Windows build, Visual Studio Code only for microcontroller builds under windows.
+There are many other tools the build for Windows: It is possible to use Visual Studio Code CMAKE files also on Windows and build with Visual Studio Code, MinGW/Qtcreator, or us other Visual Studio version, etc, but these are likely to require minor tinkering with build setup and possibly with code.

 Build folder organization and .sln files
 *****************************************